livan819/INFO550/README.md

 Rscript -e "rmarkdown::render('project.Rmd')"
 ```

-This will create a file called `project.html` output in your directory that contains the results.
+This will create a file called `project.pdf` output in your directory that contains the results.